Rebound Relationships Dating Advice

 Rebound Relationships Tip 2: Get Counsel and Accountability

-Before taking the plunge into a rebound relationship, get wise counsel from people who know and love you, and who can keep you accountable to making sound judgements.
+Before taking the plunge into a rebound relationship, get wise counsel from people who know and love you, and who can keep you accountable to making sound judgments.

 Another problem with dating on the rebound is that people who do this tend to seek out the same type of person in the previous relationship, which predictably ends with the same results.
 That’s why it’s important to have several people who can help keep you centered during your healing process.